Yin-wolf/login_flutter_firebase/README.md

-# evergreen_app

-ML based cleanliness detector app
+# Login with Flutter and Firebase

 ## Getting Started